Branislav Vukomanović: Early career

 Vukomanović began his career in 2000 in the First League of FR Yugoslavia with Radnički Kragujevac.
 In 2001, he played with Šumadija 1903.
 After a season with Šumadija, he returned to the country's top division to sign with FK Zeta.
-During his tenure with FK Zeta, he would feature in several continental tournaments initially in the 2005–06 UEFA Cup.
+During his tenure at FK Zeta, he would feature in several continental tournaments, initially in the 2005–06 UEFA Cup.
 His second run at a continental tournament was in the 2006 UEFA Intertoto Cup against NK Maribor.

 Europe

-After four seasons with the Montenegrin-based club, he went abroad to the Slovakian Corgoň Liga to play with Petržalka akadémia.
-After his stint in the Slovakian circuit, he secured a deal in the Swedish Division 1 with Syrianska.
+After four seasons with the Montenegrin-based club, he went abroad to the Slovak First Football League to play with Petržalka akadémia.
+After his stint in the Slovak circuit, he secured a deal in the Swedish Division 1 with Syrianska.
 In his debut season in Sweden, he helped the club secure a promotion by winning the league's north division.

-After a brief stint in the Serbian League West with Radnicki he played in Romania's Liga I with Farul Constanța.
+After a brief stint in the Serbian League West with Radnicki, he played in Romania's Liga I with Farul Constanța.
 He returned to Serbia in 2010 to play with Radnički 1923.

 In 2010, he played in the Premier League of Bosnia and Herzegovina with Sloboda Tuzla.
 He would finish the season in the Hungarian top tier with Szolnoki MÁV.

 In 2011, he returned to the Serbian SuperLiga to play with Metalac Gornji Milanovac.
 Vukomanović left Serbia during the 2012 winter transfer market to play in the Albanian Superliga with Kastrioti.

 After a brief stint in Albania, he played his final season in the top Serbian circuit with Radnički Niš in 2012.
 He left Radnički after a single season.

 London City

 In the summer of 2013, he played abroad in the Canadian Soccer League's first division with London City.
 Vukomanović served as the team's co-captain along with Rade Novković.
 In his debut season with the club, he assisted in clinching a postseason berth.
 London successfully defeated the York Region Shooters in the opening round of the playoffs.
-The club's run in the playoff concluded in the next round after a defeat by Kingston FC.
+The club's run in the playoffs concluded in the next round after a defeat by Kingston FC.